shoma07/sidekiq-ecs-scaler/README.md

 Auto scaler of sidekiq worker deploymented to AWS ECS.

-Only supported when deploying sidekiq workers to AWS ECS Fargate (1.14.0 and above)
+Only supported when deploying Sidekiq workers to AWS ECS Fargate (1.14.0+)

 ## Installation